Originally posted by ua41

 I'm, first and foremost, a truth seeker.
 I'm called a Christian because I believe what the Bible says, but I believe what the Bible says because it's proven itself to be the truth.
 And I arrived at that conclusion by means of logic.

-For example, in 586 BC Ezekiel wrote, in great detail, that the city ...[text shortened]... problem" is that the evidence is so plentiful that it's taken for granted and dismissed.
+Logic can, and should, be used to establish one's faith in God.
+The "problem" is that the evidence is so plentiful that it's taken for granted and dismissed.